-The main difference between MAA01 and MAA02 is the duration of both programs and the European credits that each one offers: MAA01 is a 9 months program and offers 75ECTS credits while MAA02 is an 18 months and offers 130ECTS credits.
+The main difference between MAA01 and MAA02 is the duration of both programs and the European credits that each one offers: MAA01 is a 9-month program and offers 75ECTS credits while MAA02 is an 18-month program that offers 130ECTS credits.

 Apart from this, the MAA_02 differ from the MAA_01 in the second year.
 The first year is the same for both programs, and has a structure of 3 terms of 3 months each.
 The first one is an introductory term that offers you the tools you will need in the following two terms, to develop the Research line Studio project.

 If a student chooses to undertake the MAA_02 he/she will have the chance to develop an Individual Thesis Project based on a research and development studio agenda, related with the 3 Research Lines of IaaC, and under the guidance of permanent IAAC faculty as well as external guest tutors.
 The thesis year also includes seminars that will be supporting the project development.
 Lectures and workshops are also part of the thesis year.

 Both programs share a common year, the MAA01, whereas they differ after these first 9 months.